 KDIC's mission is to promote the stability of the financial sector by providing a deposit insurance scheme for depositors of member institutions.
-In fulfilling this important mandate, the KDIC also recognizes the need to make positive contribution to the welfare of the society.
-In this regard, the KDIC Board approved an annual community support programme, largely consisting of charitable contributions to organizations involved in community activities, on 25th July 2003.
+In fulfilling this important mandate, the KDIC also recognizes the need to make positive contributions to the welfare of the society.
+In this regard, the KDIC Board approved an annual community support programme, largely consisting of charitable contributions to organizations involved in community activities.
 Every financial year, the Board allocates specific funds in the budget for this purpose.

 The Corporation does not give grants or sponsorships to individuals.
 It does not also support or contribute to any cause, activity or project that is: